You have the ability to group your employees, this guide will teach you how to group them and the benefits of doing so.

 If a manager is setting the roster for their employees they can display the employees that are important to them.

-All bakers across the business receive the same award.
+All Bakers across the business receive the same award.

 Thus they can be grouped together and rules can be created to automatically calculate their award.

-The same applies for the retail staff.
+The same applies to the Dairy staff.

 Example list of groups: